NikhilPappu/nikhilpappu.github.io/_pages/about.md

 <h1>About</h1>
 <p>
-I am a first year computer science PhD student at Portland State University.
+I am a first year computer science PhD student at Portland State University, where I am advised by Prof. <a href = "https://fangsong.info/">Fang Song</a>.
 I am interested in the areas of cryptography, complexity theory, quantum computing, and more broadly in theoretical computer science.
 Currently, my research focuses on analyzing the security of classical cryptographic constructions in the presence of quantum adversaries.<br> <br>

 Previously, I was a computer science undergraduate at IIIT Bangalore.
 During my senior year there, I studied secure multiparty computation